freedaun/Swahili-Flashcards/README.md

 You can select cards from one or more categories.
 Progress is reported.

-To add words or sentences, open the file in a text editor, locate 'vocabulary[]' and add your own entries.
+To add words or sentences, open the file in a text editor, locate 'vocabulary[]', prompt an AI to give you the data you need and add them as entries.